LizardWizard0/OGX_Default_Game_Configs/README.txt

 Content Layout
 -------------

+"Plaintext file info.xls"
+	Description: A tracking file that has high level info about what type of configurations are available for each game.
+The list is not complete and may be missing items that could be configured.

 \GAMES\Game Name\
 	Description: Contains cleartext files of interest from the game disks.
 Nested folder structures represent actual file paths.
 		Modification of these files requires the use of a modified console.